dondish/DonScript/README.md

 # DonScript
-A statement based programming language for command executing. this is the official interpreter in Scala.
+A statement based programming language for command executing.

+This is the official interpreter in Scala.

+# Documentation
+soon

+# Examples
+soon

+#FAQ
+soon